MOTIVATIONAL SPEAKER, COACH, TEAM CANADA ALUMNI, ATHLETE AMBASSADOR, CONSULTANT

 I was told; “everything happens for a reason,” and “look at the great things you can do now.”
 Easier said than done.

-It wasn't until the fall of 2011 that my life changed completely, I started to play sledge hockey with the Calgary Scorpions.
+In the fall of 2011 my life changed completely in two areas.
+The first one was that I became a father of a beautiful little girl and the second being that I started to play sledge hockey with the Calgary Scorpions.
 Within months I was picked up by Team Canada's development program where I worked hard to challenge myself, improve my skills, and push my abilities to the absolute maximum.
 In 2014 I became captain of the development team and shortly after joined the mens National team.
 Even after numerous repeated shoulder injuries I was the first alternative for the 2014 Sochi Olympics.
 Since then I have competed on the world stage at a number of international events, bringing home a silver medal at the 2015 World Championships.

-Becoming a father that same year, as well as being offered a job once again as a firefighter, further pushed my motivation and drive to excel to new levels.
-The only thing standing in my way was the prosthetic!
 While telling my story to a local hockey team, an incredible group of ladies decided they would help fundraise to buy me the hundred thousand dollar prosthetic leg that would allow me to be active, safe, return to work as a firefighter, and be the father to my children that I wanted to be!
-Together with the support of family, friends and the community, I was able to purchase the leg I had dreamed of and has continued to conquer the world one challenge at a time!
+Together with the support of family, friends and the community, I was able to purchase the leg I had dreamed of.